Hoi An Travel Guide: Highlights, Restaurants, Hotels and Tips

 What to skip in Hoi An

-Personally, I was not impressed by the famous Morning Glory or Mango Mango.
-Morning Glory is enormous and lacks the cosy, personal atmosphere that makes Hoi An so special; the food did not excite me either.
+Personally, I was not impressed by Morning Glory or Mango Mango.
+Morning Glory is enormous and lacks the cosy atmosphere that makes Hoi An special.
+The food did not excite me either.
 Mango Mango has beautiful river views, but the service felt rushed and the prices did not match the experience.
-The appetizer, main course and dessert arrived almost simultaneously.
-That said, the food itself was decent.
+The appetizer, main and dessert arrived almost simultaneously.
+The food itself was decent, though.

 Bike to An Bang beach and Tra Que herb village